qiaolinhan/VisualDrone/README.md

 # What I want the drone to do?
 * Search wildfire in miles -- image localization, segementation
 * track something in front of it, sensor and avoidance will be better
+* consider the motion detection or action detection.